 E. Grading Courses and Learning Experiences

-Aggregate proficiency scores on graduation standards shall be derived through a common and consistently applied process that is collaboratively developed by the administration, faculty, and staff at the school and approved by the Principal.
-Aggregate Proficiency Levels and Proficiency Descriptions for (1) academic courses and other learning experiences defined in the district’s Multiple Learning Pathways policy and (2) student achievement of each graduation standard shall be rounded to a single decimal point and reported in accordance with the following categories:
+Aggregate proficiency scores on graduation competencies shall be derived through a common and consistently applied process that is collaboratively developed by the administration, faculty, and staff at the school and approved by the Principal.
+Aggregate Proficiency Levels and Proficiency Descriptions for (1) academic courses and other learning experiences defined in the district’s Multiple Learning Pathways policy and (2) student achievement of each graduation competency shall be rounded to a single decimal point and reported in accordance with the following categories:

 |Proficiency Levels||Proficiency Descriptions|